stevemns/druid/docs/content/ingestion/data-formats.md

     "dimensionsSpec" : {
       "dimensions" : ["page","language","user","unpatrolled","newPage","robot","anonymous","namespace","continent","country","region","city"]
     },
-    "function" : "function(str) { <do something>; }"
+    "function" : "function(str) { var parts = str.split(\"-\"); return { one: parts[0], two: parts[1] } }"
   }
 ```

+Please note with the JavaScript parser that data must be fully parsed and returned as a `{key:value}` format in the JS logic.
+This means any flattening or parsing multi-dimensional values must be done here.

 ### Multi-value dimensions
+Dimension values need not be single value and can have multiple values.
+For JSON and JavaScript parsing, a key may have an array of values.
-Dimensions can have multiple values for TSV and CSV data.
-To specify the delimiter for a multi-value dimension, set the `listDelimiter` in the `parseSpec`.
+For TSV, CSV, and Regex parsed data, a `listDelimiter` must be specified in the `parseSpec`.